This is the top of this pageSite menu here

 In 1889, six villages merged to form the village of Inagi.
 At that time, the village of Oshidate was a newly established village.
 Tama Village ( ) In 1893, the Santama region was transferred from Kanagawa Prefecture to Tokyo Prefecture.
 In the latter half of the Meiji era, the Sino-Japanese and Russo-Japanese wars broke out, which had a major impact on Inagi.
 War memorials and memorials to the dead were erected in Inagi Village.

-Wartime and Inagi Village
+The era of war and Inagi Village

 As the country entered the age of war, its influence was felt even within the village.
 In Daimaru, the army Pyrotechnics Factory ( ) Construction of the gunpowder factory began, and gunpowder was produced.
 Evacuation ( ) In the Inagi area, about 200 students from Yamanaka National School in Shinagawa Ward were evacuated to six temples.

-Postwar Reconstruction and Agriculture in Inagi
+Postwar reconstruction and agriculture in Inagi

-From Inagi village to town/city
+From Inagi Village to Towns/Cities

-Inquiries about this page
+Inquiries regarding this page

 Phone: 042-377-2121 Fax: 042-379-0491